Skip to main content

 Understanding the conversation between your hormones is fundamental to recalibrating your metabolic health.

-If an initial TSH test is abnormal, a is the logical next step.
+If an initial TSH test is abnormal, a full thyroid panel is the logical next step.
 This provides a more complete picture of thyroid hormone production and conversion.
 Similarly, symptoms of fatigue, low libido, or mood changes, especially when paired with metabolic abnormalities, justify an evaluation of the HPG axis, which governs sex hormone production.
 These investigations reveal whether the root of the issue lies in glandular production, pituitary signaling, or peripheral hormone conversion, allowing for precise therapeutic targeting.

 1. Full Thyroid Panel ∞ This includes TSH, Free T4, Free T3, and often Reverse T3.
 This combination reveals not just the pituitary signal (TSH), but also how well the thyroid is producing hormone (T4) and how effectively the body is converting it into its active form (T3).